virtual-labs/ph3-exp-template/storyboard/README.md

 ### 2. Story:

-Describe the Story intorduction here (guide : The next step is to write a story.
+Describe the Story introduction here (guide : The next step is to write a story.
 Story should be a brief logical description in simple English.
 It should talk about the overall execution of the experiment in a simplified manner. (should not include any equations/ drawings).
 The story should include the following points) )

 #### 2.1 Set the Visual Stage Description:
 Describe here : (guide When a user lands up into a simulator, the visual stage is the first thing that user comes across.
 The visual stage should include all the elements to be seen by a user on an imaginary canvas.
 (This should NOT include any drawings. ) )